 Host a food or gift drive

-2020 has been a difficult year for communities across Australia.
+It has been another difficult year for communities across Australia.
 And as Christmas approaches – it is becoming increasingly clear that many Australians are going to struggle to have even a modest celebration.

 We all know Christmas is a time for joy.
 But for those doing it tough – it is often challenging, heartbreaking and isolating.
-Every Christmas, The Salvation Army provides around 160,000 meals and over 64,000 hampers and vouchers to individuals and families in need.
-As COVID-19 continues to impact individuals, families and communities across the country, your support now is more important than ever.
-By donating food or gifts, you can help us make sure we leave no one in need this festive season.
+Last Christmas, The Salvation Army provided around over 64,000 hampers as well as 26,000 gifts to individuals and families in need.
+As COVID-19 continues to impact communities across the country, your support is more important now than ever.
+By collecting and donating food or gifts, you can help us make sure we leave no one in need this festive season.

 How to host a food or gift drive

-Organising a food or gift drive is a simple and effective way to share the festive spirit with someone doing it tough.
-Follow the simple steps listed below and start spreading some cheer.
+Organising a food or gift drive is a great way to share the festive spirit with those doing it tough.
+Follow the steps listed below: